 Chickens are extremely common and live extremely bad lives in factory farms, probably moreso than any other animal.

-I don’t think cage-free or free-range eggs are significantly better than the alternatives.
+Cage-free or free-range eggs are better than alternatives, but I don’t think they’re humane.
 A cage-free chicken may have a somewhat better and more natural life than a non-caged chicken, though they’re newly at risk of fighting with other chickens, which caged chickens aren’t.
 They may still be subject to having their beaks cut off, slaughter of male chicks (half of all egg-laying chickens are killed shortly after hatching), bird flu, crowded environments, being raised in darkness, starvation-based forced molting, etc.

 A couple examples: